 How do we already know about The Forge?
 Because it had it’s debut at the Boomtown staff Christmas party last year.
 Source has even found a sneaky photo of it being built…

 4 more mystery stages… and what’s happening to Sector 6/Bang Hai?

 So that leaves 4 new stages still wrapped in mystery.
-We know for a fact that The Nucleus is the replacement for a major dance stage.
+We know for a fact that The Nucleus is the replacement for Sector 6.
 Boomtown Source believes that it’s Sector 6 being replaced by Area 404.
 Rumours and memes have been prevalent suggesting that it’s Sector 6 getting the chop.
-But some are also saying Bang Hai Towers is gone.
+Bang Hai Towers is being replaced by Relic.

 Boomtown Source has a theory as to why the rumours won’t go away about both of these stages.
 Perhaps… BOTH are being replaced.

 Bang Hai Towers has existed in it’s current form for 2 years, and Sector 6 for 3 years.
 In Boomtown terms… that’s quite a long time.

 The original Bang-Hai Palace only lasted for 2 years.
 Arcadia stayed for 3 years.
 Town Centre and Lions Den have undergone several upgrades and changes over the 10 years.

 There are a few reasons to suggest this may be the case:

 - “there are currently two new sound designs being implemented for the two biggest dance stages” according to the Boomtown annoucement.
 Why don’t they mention either of those stages by name?
 Suspect.

 - “The city as we know it has changed… forever” – Ambrosia Firestorm